Patient Support Groups

-Doing this through community activities, awareness raising events and closer collaborations with scientists and researchers developing new treatments.
+The charity undertakes community activities, awareness-raising events and closer collaborations with scientists and researchers developing new treatments.
 Trustees include some of the UK’s foremost experts in rare diseases, and their founding members come from diverse backgrounds in academia, business, healthcare and patient support networks.

 Medical research and drug development is transforming the outlook of countless people living with diseases that were formerly untreatable.
 CRDN’s challenge is to develop a vibrant, informed and active regional rare disease patient community and create a climate that fosters innovations in health, education and social care through providing widespread community events and activities and stimulating interest and awareness in the unmet therapeutic needs of patients.

 Cambridgeshire Lupus Group gives a local point of contact to help, support and give general advice to people with Systemic, Cutaneous and Discoid Lupus and associated conditions.

 The group supports members through information and education about Lupus and the latest developments in its treatment.
 By arranging events, local support meetings, publishing a local newsletter and working with health professionals to increase the awareness of lupus.